microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

 -   This function adds the information passed to a list but does not actually instantiate the Module.
-After this function returns, all the DMF instantiates all the Module's in the list.
+After this function returns, DMF instantiates all the Modules in the list.

 -   Each Module's Config is unique to each Module.
-The author must consult the Module's .h file or .md file to understand how to initialize that structure.
-Every Module has a Module specific macro that initializes the Config structure.
+The Client must consult the Module's .h file or .md file to understand how to initialize that structure.
+Every Module has a Module-specific macro that initializes the Config structure.

 -   This function is called by all DMF drivers, those that do and do not